OpenDevicePartnership/patina-qemu/Readme.md

 ## Advanced Usage

-This repository was originally created as demonstratration UEFI using Patina modules with an emphasis on ingesting the patina DXE Core.
-The build currently consumes a pre-built DXE Core .EFI driver from a nuget feed containing artifacts from the [patina-dxe-core-qemu](https://github.com/OpenDevicePartnership/patina-dxe-core-qemu) repository's CI build.
+This repository was originally created as a UEFI to demonstrate using Patina modules with an emphasis on ingesting the patina DXE Core.
+The build currently consumes a pre-built DXE Core .EFI file provided by a nuget feed containing artifacts from the [patina-dxe-core-qemu](https://github.com/OpenDevicePartnership/patina-dxe-core-qemu) repository's CI build.